 Regional Working Groups and Other Contributors: Each regional specialist on the National Working Group organized a Regional Working Group whose views were presented to the national group.
-The following individuals served on regional working groups or were consulted through the years, freely contributing thier time and expertise:
+The following individuals served on regional working groups or were consulted through the years, freely contributing their time and expertise:

 P. Achuff (Alberta); C.J.
 Acton (Ontario); R.E.
 Bailey (Nova Scotia); J.L.
 Belair